Homicide Charges Filed Against Drunk Driver

 - In 2012, about 36 percent of fatal automobile accidents were due to drunk driving, as well as 33 percent of deadly motorcycle accidents.

 The reckless actions of drunk drivers can have life-altering consequences for innocent victims.
-If you have been injured in a drunk driving accident, or have lost a loved one in an accident caused by an alcohol-impaired driver, the auto accident attorneys at Pitman, Kalkhoff, Sicula & Dentice will fight to maximize your compensation and hold the responsible parties accountable for their negligence.
+If you have been injured in a drunk driving accident, or have lost a loved one in an accident caused by an alcohol-impaired driver, an auto accident attorney from Milwaukee at Pitman, Kalkhoff, Sicula & Dentice will fight to maximize your compensation and hold the responsible parties accountable for their negligence.